 The original Southeast Area Study, evaluating land use and transportation issues in the southeastern section of the MPO's planning area, was completed in 2018.
 It covered parts of Wake and Johnston Counties, and the municipalities of Archer Lodge, Benson, Clayton, Four Oaks, Garner, Kenly, Micro, Raleigh, Selma, Smithfield and Wilson's Mills.
 The study was conducted in coordination with NCDOT and the Upper Coastal Plain RPO.
 As with the Northeast Area Study in FY 21 and 22, the Southeast Area Study needs to be updated to identify future recommendations for the MTP.
 The study will involve extensive public engagement, and an evaluation of transportation projects, policies and priorities that may have evolved or shifted since the original study.
-Discussions have begun internally for the scope of the project, RFP timeline, and study area boundaries.
 A meeting with the Upper Coastal Plain RPO and NCDOT Transportation Planning Div. was held in April to discuss possible study boundaries, project scope, and participating communities in the study area.
 Pre-scope meetings were held in July with participating jurisdictions and NCDOT.
-The Southeast Area Study Update Request for Proposals has been posted to CAMPO's website, with proposals due on September 29 by 3:00 PM.
+The Southeast Area Study Update Request for Proposals was released and posted to CAMPO's website, with proposals due on September 29 by 3:00 PM.
+The proposal review team will meet in October, interviews will be conducted if necessary, and a consultant/team will be selected moving towards the contract routing process.
 It is anticipated that the study will start at the end of calendar year 2021 and be completed by June 2023.
 (Staff Contact: Brandon Watson)